klokantech/www.iifserver.com/installation.md

 Download a ready-to-use docker image proving IIIF service via IIIFServer powered by IIPImage, Kakadu JPEG2000, nginx and memcached.
 JPEG2000 images in "/data" are made available via IIIF Image API 2.0.
 The container automatically encodes TIFF and JPEG files in "/dropzone" volume into .jp2 format.
-Whole IIIF service can be started with one command:</p>
+Whole IIIF service can be started with one command:

 {% highlight html %}
 docker run -ti --rm -p 80:80 klokantech/iiifserver:latest